apify-projects/apify-orchestrator/README.md

 ```

 The two codes are very similar, but there are already a few advantages to using the Orchestrator:
-we can benefit from logs and regular reports, and the status of the Run is saved into the Key Value Store under the key
+you can benefit from logs and regular reports, and the status of the Run is saved into the Key Value Store under the key
-`ORCHESTRATOR-MAIN-CLIENT-RUNS` with the name `my-job`, so if the Orchestrator times out, we can resurrect it, and it
+`ORCHESTRATOR-MY-CLIENT-RUNS` with the name `my-job`, so if the Orchestrator times out, you can resurrect it, and it
-will wait for the same Run we started initially.
+will wait for the same Run you started initially.
-Moreover, if we gracefully abort the orchestrator while the external Run is in progress, the latter will also be aborted.
+Moreover, if you gracefully abort the orchestrator while the external Run is in progress, the latter will also be aborted.

 ## Avoiding size limits